MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 For debugging purposes, Microsoft Edge also permits `http://localhost` to use the PWA APIs.

-If you [publish this web app as a live site][VisualStudioNodejsTutorialPublishAzureAppService] \(for example, by setting up an [Azure free account][AzureCreateFreeAccount]\), you must ensure your server is configured for HTTPS.
+If you [publish your web app as a live site][VisualStudioNodejsTutorialPublishAzureAppService] \(for example, by setting up an [Azure free account][AzureCreateFreeAccount]\), you must ensure your server is configured for HTTPS.
 If you use the [Microsoft Azure App Service][AzureWebApps] to host your site, it is served over HTTPS by default.

-For this guide, use `http://localhost` to build your PWA.
+The following guide, use `http://localhost` to build your PWA.

 ### Step 2 - Create a Web App Manifest